drejcreative/meta-mask-login-with-nextjs-cripto-trading-dashboard-2022/README.md

 # Instructions

-One time limited task which was done for a job interview, it was for a frontend part but I did the full stack requirement.
+This was time limited task which was done for a job interview, it was for a frontend part but I did the full stack requirement.
 It was one under 8 hours for both.
+Because time limitations not all pats are polished, probably will do it at some later time.

 ## Requirements: